teamforus/foundation/README.md

 # Introduction

 Forus is a foundation with a social purpose.
 We believe that technology helps to solve public issues rightfully, efficiently, and effectively.
 With everything we do, we create value for society.
 This includes researching, developing and helping with the implementation of innovative technologies.
 Forus HQ is based in Groningen, The Netherlands.
-The team is distributed.

 Transparency is a core value for Forus.
 That is why the code, designs and discussions are open and accessible to the public.
 In addition, we design based on the needs of the end user.
 For example, we think it is important that an end user has ownership over their data.
 The foundation works on two products: [Forus](https://github.com/teamforus/forus#introduction) and [Me](https://github.com/teamforus/me#introduction).